bradserbuddy/Buddy-Android-SDK/README.md

         Compile 'com.buddy:androidsdk:+'
     }

-This will install the "latest" release of the Buddy Android SDK.**
+This will install the latest release of the Buddy Android SDK.
 **Note:** If you wish to limit yourself to a narrower set of releases, you can do so like this (e.g. the latest release in the 0.1 series):

     Compile 'com.buddy:androidsdk:0.1.+'

-Then in your source files, you can import from com.buddy.sdk to access the Buddy Classes (e.g. import com.buddy.sdk.BuddyClient)
+At this point you should be able to import from com.buddy.sdk to access the Buddy Classes (e.g. import com.buddy.sdk.BuddyClient)

 ### Install Locally